 Hours: Monday, Wednesday, Friday: 9 a.m.–12 p.m.(noon) & 1 p.m.–5 p.m.

 Tuesday, Thursday: Closed

 Call 512.245.2161, option 2 or walk-in before 4 p.m. to make appointment.
 Please specify the Round Rock location when calling to make an appointment.

 All Texas State students are eligible to use this new location, including students who take classes at the San Marcos campus.
-Please click here for further details about the Student Health Center eligibility policy.
+Visit our Appointments page for further details about the Student Health Center eligibility policy.